A flexible control function approach for survival data subject to different types of censoring

-\textbf{Abstract:} In this paper, we consider the problem of estimating the causal effect of an endogenous variable $Z$ on a survival time $T$ that can be subject to different types of dependent censoring.
-Firstly, we extend the current literature by simultaneously allowing for both independent ($A$) and dependent ($C$) censoring.
-Moreover, we have different parametric transformations for $T$ and $C$ that result in a more additive structure with approximately normal and homoscedastic error terms.
-The model is shown to be identified and a two-step estimation method is specified.
-It is shown that this estimator results in consistent and asymptotically normal estimates.
-Secondly, a goodness-of-fit test is developed to check the model's validity.
-To estimate the distribution of the statistic, a parametric bootstrap approach is used.
-Lastly, we show how the model naturally extends to a competing risks setting.
-Simulations are used to evaluate the finite-sample performance of the proposed methods and approaches.
-Moreover, we investigate two data applications regarding the effect of job training programs on unemployment duration and the effect of periodic screenings on breast cancer mortality rates.
+{This paper addresses the problem of identifying and estimating the causal effect of a treatment in the presence of unmeasured confounding and various types of right-censoring.
+Examples of these censoring mechanisms are administrative censoring, competing risks and dependent censoring (e.g. loss to follow-up).
+Different parametric transformations are applied to each event time, resulting in a regression model with a more additive structure and error terms that are approximately normal and homoscedastic.
+The transformed event times are modeled using a joint regression framework, assuming multivariate Gaussian error terms with an unspecified covariance matrix.
+A control function approach is used to deal with unmeasured confounding.
+The model is shown to be identifiable and a two-step estimation procedure is proposed.
+This estimator is proven to yield consistent and asymptotically normal estimates.
+Furthermore, a goodness-of-fit test for the model's validity is developed.
+Simulations are conducted to examine the finite-sample performance of the proposed estimator under various scenarios.
+Finally, the methodology is applied to investigate the causal effect of job training programs on unemployment duration using data from the National Job Training Partnership Act (JTPA) study.}

-\textbf{Acknowledgments:} The data that support the findings of this study are available from the Cancer Data Access System.
-Restrictions apply to the availability of these data, which were used under license for this study.
-Data are available at \nolinkurl{https://cdas.cancer.gov/} with the permission of the Cancer Data Access System.

-\textbf{Funding:} I. Van Keilegom gratefully acknowledges funding from the FWO and F.R.S.-FNRS under the Excellence of Science (EOS) programme, project ASTeRISK (grant No. 40007517).
-G. Crommen is funded by a PhD fellowship from the Research Foundation - Flanders (grant number 11PKA24N).